jellyfisheart/jellyfisheart/README.md

  I don't block people unless I have to (USUALLY((not always)) temporary) because I don't want to sit on/near anyone I don't want to, I'd rather simply avoid them ^^

 ## I really do like meeting new people (and so desperately need to), I hope we can all roll around in dirt together!!!
-Plsplspls don't hesitate on hitting me up and trying to be closer so long as you're aware of what I'm disinterested in (see above) I go with the flow of things always 𑣲 ༊𑇓ೃ࿔ જ➴‏♡︎
+Plsplspls don't hesitate on hitting me up and trying to be closer so long as you're aware of what I'm disinterested in (see above) I go with the flow of things always 𑣲 ༊𑇓ೃ࿔ ଳ˖༘⋆ ᰔᩚ

 <img width="2048" height="1375" alt="HKc52XfX0AAg269" src="https://github.com/user-attachments/assets/7ce33e0f-e3b2-4910-a122-a02a3ea5a000" />